skymethod/livewire-web/content/posts/podcast-trackers-by-episode-share.md

 <br><br>

-{{< details "_September 2023: Spotify for Podcasters data_" >}}
+{{< details "_September 2023: Spotify for Creators data_" >}}
-_Starting mid-September, we gained a better signal of when Spotify for Podcasters (formerly Anchor) podcasts release new episodes, so our crawlers are finding more.
+_Starting mid-September, we gained a better signal of when Spotify for Creators (formerly Spotify for Podcasters, formerly Anchor) podcasts release new episodes, so our crawlers are finding more.
 Higher share of new episodes on S4P (which typically do not have prefixes) will have led to lower share overall._
 {{< /details >}}